Behavioural variant frontotemporal dementia (bvFTD)

 The main problem in nfvPPA is nonfluent speech due to one or both of agrammatism or a form of effortful speech production called apraxia of speech.

 Agrammatism describes a number of incorrect ways in which people may speak or write:

-- missing out words within sentences, often the small ‘function’ words like ‘of’, ‘and’, ‘the’.
+- Missing out words within sentences, often the small ‘function’ words like ‘of’, ‘and’, or ‘the’.

-- putting the wrong endings on words e.g. using a plural rather than a singular word, such as ‘men’ for ‘man’
+- Putting the wrong endings on words, such as using a plural rather than a singular word, like ‘men’ for ‘man’.

 These problems can lead people to use short, simple phrases, often called ‘telegraphic’ speech.
 Agrammatism can also lead to people having difficulties in understanding complex sentences.
 If agrammatism is the main or only symptom, some people call this form of PPA, agrammatic variant PPA, or agrammatic aphasia.